Fiber Optic Closure Basics and Selection Guide

 The splice trays within the fiber optic splice closure can't hold enough cables if the cables do not be spliced properly.
 Usually, ribbon or mechanical splices have a larger size, which may lead to capacity loss of the closure trays.
 A suitable configuration of the splices can avoid installation problems and help improve performance.
 Therefore, the types of splices should be considered when choosing a fiber splice closure.

 Proper bonding and grounding of conductive elements of the optical network shall be provided for the safe deployment and operation of the network.

 Aerial fiber optic closures may need to hang on the messenger wire depending on the network configuration.
 Or they may be attached to the pole.
 In both cases, extra hardware is required along with the closures.
-The hardware to attach and secure should be able to bear wear and tear and also environmental stresses.
+The hardware or accessories to attach and secure should be able to bear wear and tear and also environmental stresses.